turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/number_systems-binary.markdown

 5. Do the same for the third and fourth strips
 6. Record the "output" number you have after completing 2-5, then repeat until your table is full.

+Do you get it?
+Try each of these counts:

+* Count up three decimal values from `1010`
+* Count up eight decimal values from `100`
+* Count down four decimal values from `1100`
+* Cound down six decimal values from `1111`

 ### Conversions

 Now let's practice direct conversions in your notebook.
 You can choose to collaborate or do this solo: